pivotal-cf/docs-build-service/installing.md

 After this step the files can be removed.

-**NOTES:** For MacOS when using `pb` cli the CA certificate should be added to the keychain and change the Trust setting of it to `Always Trust` instead of `Use System Defaults`
+**NOTES:** For MacOS, when using `pb` cli the CA certificate should be added to the keychain and the Trust setting must be changed to `Always Trust` instead of `Use System Defaults`

 ## Install Pivotal Build Service

-Download from Pivnet the following files:
+Download the following files from [Pivnet](https://network.pivotal.io/products/build-service/):
 1) Duffle executable for you operating system
 1) Pivotal Build Service Bundle

-    Create a credentials files that maps the location where the credentials can be found.
+    Create a credentials file that maps the location where the credentials can be found.
     This file will be used by `duffle` during the installation

     A template for the file is next: